jfktrey 10 months ago

 Who in their right mind would choose brainfuck for enterprise solutions, over befunge?

-• thenewwazoo a day ago
+• thenewwazoo 10 months ago

 You can't discount the need to keep your hiring pipeline full to replace the people whose RSUs have cliffed.